Stormzy: Political activism

-Stormzy has expressed support for the Palestinian cause, in October 2023, following the outbreak of the Gaza war, Stormzy posted a message on his Instagram account stating "Free Palestine".
+Stormzy has expressed support for the Palestinian cause.
+In October 2023, following the outbreak of the Gaza war, Stormzy posted a message on his Instagram account stating "Free Palestine".
 In the accompanying text, he wrote, "if there is ever a clear injustice in the world, no matter how big or small 100 times out of 100 I will be on the side of the oppressed.
 Unequivocally.
 As I always have been".
 He further demonstrated his support by performing at a benefit concert for causes in Palestine and Sudan in January 2024.

 In February 2025, Stormzy faced significant backlash from supporters of Palestine for launching an advertising campaign with McDonald's.
 The fast-food chain had been the subject of a global boycott after its Israeli franchisee provided free meals to the Israeli military.
 Critics accused Stormzy of hypocrisy and compromising his beliefs, particularly after his earlier pro-Palestine Instagram post was no longer visible on his profile.
 In response, Stormzy denied that he had "compromised beliefs for commercial gain," stating that his stance on oppression and injustice had not changed and explaining that archiving the post was unrelated to the partnership.

 Personal life

 Stormzy is a Christian.
 On the BBC's Christmas Day lineup in 2019 he read a passage from the Gospel of Luke.

+Stormzy is a lifelong supporter of football club Manchester United.

+Stormzy owned a Rottweiler called Enzo who became a prominent fixture on his social media.
+In November 2025, Stormzy announced Enzo had passed away at the age of 7.